 In this blog post you have seen how to use the Loader framework.
 And since this framework is available for older Android versions using the Support Library there is no reason not to use it.

-The CursorLoader provided by Android is useful for content providers.
+provided by Android is useful for content providers.
 But not all projects use these.
-If your project uses SQLite directly you can use Mark Murphys SQLiteCursorLoader as shown above.
+If your project uses SQLite directly you can use Mark Murphys SQLiteCursorLoader

 I didn’t cover how to write Loaders on your own.
 If you need to do so, +Alex Lockwood has a nice tutorial on implementing loaders.